fenetikm/falcon/README.md

 ## Get started

-Head to [the wiki](https://github.com/fenetikm/falcon/wiki/Installation) to get going.
+Head to [the wiki installation page](https://github.com/fenetikm/falcon/wiki/Installation) to get going.
 Also have a look through what plugins and programs are [covered](https://github.com/fenetikm/falcon/wiki/Coverage), browse the [screenshot gallery](https://github.com/fenetikm/falcon/wiki/Screenshots), the [palette](https://github.com/fenetikm/falcon/wiki/Palette) and if you need a little bit of help there is also the [troubleshooting section and
 FAQ](https://github.com/fenetikm/falcon/wiki/Troubleshooting-&-FAQ).

 ## Contact